troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-2.md

 Ok, so now we know:

-1. how a suitable freezer class is looked up
+1. how a suitable freezer class is looked up.
+In our examples above we used `IceNine::Freezer::Hash`
-2. how this class does the actual freezing
+2. how this class does the actual freezing.

 This only leaves one thing left to explain: What's up with that recursion guard?